 Economic development's broad definition and its expected results are long-term propositions that are hard to measure in the short-term.
 Economic development within the DBCRA is defined as the ability to build a stronger, more diverse economy in Dania Beach through the creation of new jobs and capital investments while facilitating the growth and retention of existing businesses.
 With the hiring of our "new" tremendously experienced Economic Development Manager Dan Murphy, the DBCRA is able to create new partnerships and strengthen existing relationships with various partners such as Work Force One and the Greater Fort Lauderdale Alliance.
-Strengthening the city through economic development Manager.
+Strengthening the city through economic development is clearly a priority of the DBCRA Board, the Executive Director and the Economic Development Manager.